 Check out this video on resilient channels for a clear demonstration.

 Now we arrive at the important one: absorption.
-Sound absorbing materials convert sound waves into heat energy and so reduce their amplitude (volume).
+Sound absorbing materials convert sound waves into heat energy, reducing their amplitude (volume).

 Sound absorption doesn’t block sounds; it reduces them.